How to Trade ETFs with €1,000 only

 To open a live account (one where you deposit your own money to trade), simply:

-- Sign up with Admiral Markets
+- Sign up with Admirals

 - Activate your Trader's Room account suing the link in your email